vk4ice/VK-DMR/README.md

 All RF DMR repeaters in VK

 Other inclusions:
-A disconnect (4000) available in the Hotspots zones.
-(Not sure if we need it, so this might be removed in a later codeplug) Just select ” Disconnect” (just like any talk group) and hit the PTT.
-I was experimenting......

 TG1910 (Links all ARNSW funded repeaters down south) TG1911 (Links two ARNSW funded repeaters in Far North Qld)